Frank Robinson, MLB's first black manager, dies at 83

 When Robinson retired, his home run total at the time was fourth on MLB’s all-time list, trailing Hank Aaron, Babe Ruth and Willie Mays.

+“Frank Robinson and I were more than baseball buddies.
+We were friends,” Aaron said on Twitter.
+“Frank was a hard nosed baseball player who did things on the field that people said could never be done.

+“I’m so glad I had the chance to know him all of those years.
+Baseball will miss a tremendous human being.”

-He also made history as the first Most Valuable Player of both the National and American Leagues, earned the 1966 AL Triple Crown and World Series MVP honors, and was a centerpiece of two World Series-winning Baltimore teams.
+Robinson also made history as the first Most Valuable Player of both the National and American Leagues, earned the 1966 AL Triple Crown and World Series MVP honors, and was a centerpiece of two World Series-winning Baltimore teams.

 Robinson was elected to the National Baseball Hall of Fame in 1982, his first year of eligibility, and his No. 20 was retired by the Reds, Orioles, and Indians, with each team also erecting a statue in his honor.